arselzer/staticcharge/app/content/contents.md

   * Implementation of the Application
   * Evaluation of System's effectivity
 4. [Achievement of the Goal](/#7)
-  * Judging the success
-  * Presentation of the Product
+  * Judging the success of the Product
 5. [Reflection on My Learning](#8)
-  * The Current Product
+  * The Outcome
-  * Further Features
 6. [Bibliography](/#9)